dominiquedevriese/ogp-notes/effect_interfaces.md

 }
 ```
 This code snippet shows a second effect interface `Database`, which represents a way to access an int-indexed database of records.
-There are implementations of the interface as an in-memory database and an SQL database.
+There are 2 implementations of the interface: as an in-memory database and as an SQL database.
 Both have access to a `Log` effect instance, and the SQL database additionally has access to a hypothetical `SqlServerConnection` effect instance.
+[AVM: changed the following.]
+Hence a concrete instance of the `Database` interface will either be a `InMemoryDataBase` or a `SqlDatabase` object and will feature a `Log` instance of a precise type (`LogWithPrefix`, ...).
-In other words, the effect instances in this code form layers, can each be implemented in several different ways and are implemented in terms of each other.
-Such layers often provide increasingly more abstract interfaces to external effects in the application.
+In other words, the effect instances that this code can account for can be organized into layers.
+In general such layers often provide increasingly more abstract interfaces to external effects in the application.

-Although we will not elaborate on this here, implementing software by identifying layers of effect abstractions is in fact a very general way to modularly design software.
-Conversely, many interfaces and classes in object-oriented software can be understood as effect interfaces and instances to the application's effects (even if they weren't explicitly intended as such).

 ## Unit Testing and Effect Stubbing ##